ubirch/ubirch-auth-service/README.md

     ./sbt server/run

 5) (optional) Create Test User Token

+*Everything in this step can be done by running `createDevtoken.sh`, too.*

 This step saves us from having to login with any of the OpenID Connect providers.
 To get a valid test user token run: